mskouba/newrelic_aws_cloudformation_resources/README.md

-# New Relic AWS Cloudformation Resources
+# New Relic AWS CloudFormation Resources

 ### Custom AWS Cloudformation Resources for implementing alert infrastructure as code in New Relic

+This repository is home to various custom resources for use in AWS CloudFormation templates.
+These can be used to manage new Relic alerting configurations such as policies, NRQL conditions, and notification channels via cloudformation.

 ### Requirements